OA and National Planning Integration

 3.3.3 Technical champions

 Technical champions are senior professionals in statistical, scientific, or analytical agencies who drive the methodological development and compilation quality of ocean accounts.
-The chief national accountant at the NSO, the chief scientist at the fisheries research institute, or the head of the marine environment division at the environment ministry -- these individuals provide the technical credibility that underpins the programme's outputs and advocate for methodological investment within their agencies.
+The chief national accountant at the NSO, the chief scientist at the fisheries research institute, or the head of the marine environment division at the environment ministry—these individuals provide the technical credibility that underpins the programme's outputs and advocate for methodological investment within their agencies.

 Technical champions also benefit from structured peer networks.
-The 2025 SNA Implementation Strategy identifies a "Compilers Hub" as a "digital global collaboration platform" for sharing knowledge and facilitating collaboration[5:2].
-Ocean accounting programmes should connect their technical champions to such platforms, enabling them to learn from the experiences of peers in other countries and to contribute their own expertise to the global community of practice.
+The 2025 SNA Implementation Strategy identifies a "Compilers Hub" as a "digital global collaboration platform" for sharing knowledge and facilitating collaboration[7:2].
+Ocean accounting programmes should connect their technical champions to such platforms, enabling them to learn from the experiences of peers in other countries.

 3.3.4 Institutional champions

 Institutional champions are agencies that adopt ocean accounting as a core part of their mandate, allocating recurrent budget and staff to compilation and policy communication.
-An NSO that lists ocean accounts in its multi-year statistical work programme, a planning ministry that requires ocean economy data in its development plan templates, or a fisheries ministry that uses asset account data as a standard input to stock management decisions -- these agencies are institutional champions.
+An NSO that lists ocean accounts in its multi-year statistical work programme, a planning ministry that requires ocean economy data in its development plan templates, or a fisheries ministry that uses asset account data as a standard input to stock management decisions—these agencies are institutional champions.
 Their commitment outlasts individual personnel changes because the accounting function is embedded in organisational structures, job descriptions, and budget lines.

 Building institutional champions requires demonstrating that ocean accounting serves the agency's existing mandate rather than imposing additional work with unclear returns.
-For the NSO, ocean accounts extend the thematic and extended accounts portfolio that the 2025 SNA identifies as a priority, contributing to the agency's core mission of measuring economic performance and well-being[2:2].
+For the NSO, ocean accounts extend the thematic and extended accounts portfolio that the 2025 SNA identifies as a priority, contributing to the agency's core mission of measuring economic performance and well-being[2:1].
 For the fisheries ministry, asset accounts provide the biomass trajectory data needed for stock management decisions that the ministry is already mandated to make.
 For the planning ministry, ocean economy data fill an information gap in development diagnostics that the ministry recognises but currently lacks the data to address.

 3.3.5 Champion sustainability strategies